Corredor1230/PeriodSplitter/README.md

 * **`GEN_FILENAME.sihat`**:

+1. F0 (fundamental frequency) `float` containing the floating point value found for the input signal.

-1. A `std::vector<int>` containing the sample index for the start of each analysis frame.
+2. A `std::vector<int>` containing the sample index for the start of each analysis frame.
 The size of this vector defines the time dimension of the other files.

-2. A `std::vector<std::vector<float>>` (Harmonic x Time) containing the tracked amplitude for each partial in each frame.
+3. A `std::vector<std::vector<float>>` (Harmonic x Time) containing the tracked amplitude for each partial in each frame.

-3. A `std::vector<std::vector<float>>` (Harmonic x Time) containing the tracked frequency for each partial in each frame.
+4. A `std::vector<std::vector<float>>` (Harmonic x Time) containing the tracked frequency for each partial in each frame.

 This file can be loaded by other C++ applications or read in scripting languages like Python (using `numpy.fromfile`) for plotting and further modeling.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details.